acidbubbles/vam-embody/README.md

 ## How to use

-Add the `ImprovedPoV.cs` plugin to the Person you want to possess.
-Then, add the `ImprovedPoVMirrorReflection` on all mirrors you have in your scene.
+Add the `ImprovedPoV_Person.cs` plugin to the Person you want to possess.
+Then, add the `ImprovedPoV_Mirror.cs` on all mirrors you have in your scene.

 You can use the recess and up/down controls to adjust for your specific morphs, and optionally use the "Materials Enabled" option if you don't have a mirror.
 It will be very slightly more performant.